BeehiveNGO/Beehive/README.md

 ##Projects and Labs

-Beehive is organized around community project and [labs](https://github.com/BeehiveNGO/Beehive/wiki/Labs).
+Beehive is organized around community projects and [labs](https://github.com/BeehiveNGO/Beehive/wiki/Labs).
 Currently, Beehive members are principally working on building a [Humanitarian Data Exchange Server](https://github.com/BeehiveNGO/Beehive/wiki/Humanitarian-Exchange-Server) and using it to power the world's first open-data-driven humanitarian crowdfunding platform and an experimental [ReliefBot](https://github.com/BeehiveNGO/Beehive/wiki/ReliefBot.io).

 This repository houses the following **project folders**: